The Cold Vein: Release

 The Cold Vein was the first full-length album to be released on former Company Flow member El-P's newly founded Definitive Jux record label, and its release was preceded by a significant amount of hype, particularly within the hip hop community.
 In late 2000, a split double vinyl single was released by Definitive Jux, containing three new songs by Company Flow and two tracks taken from The Cold Vein: "Iron Galaxy" and "Straight Off the D.I.C.".
 These songs also appeared on the label compilation album Def Jux Presents, released on March 20, 2001.
 The first single, "Vein", was released in April 2001 with "A B-Boy's Alpha" serving as its b-side.
-The album was eventually released on May 15, 2001.
+The album was released on May 15, 2001.

 An instrumental companion to the album entitled El-P Presents Cannibal Oxtrumentals was released on March 19, 2002, on Definitive Jux.
 AllMusic contributor Victor W. Valdivia wrote: "Mainly, the album sounds as if it were the soundtrack for an unmade film, much as the work Eno made in the 1970s, since the tracks have a distinct cinematic quality that allows them to cohere and flow beautifully."